 But eSports is growing, perhaps due to the increasing quality of video games being produced by the likes of Activision Blizzard.
 New games will only get better with new consoles like the PS5 and XBOX SERIES X on the horizon and scheduled for December release - just in time for Christmas 2020.
 Today’s game budgets give Hollywood films a run for their money and feature deep plots and advanced story-telling.

 The annual BAFTA Video Game Awards, which is now in it’s 16th year, celebrates the finest games.
 The fact that BAFTA are involved puts video games on a par with film highlighting gamings success and potential with eSports to be something giant.

-eSports as an official sport in 2021
+eSports as an official sport

 Western politicians don’t see eSports in the US or Europe as a real sport.
 Remarkably chess is a classed as an ‘official sport’ so the chances are that eSports time will come.
 After all, eSports has very professional structures and huge prize money vs chess.